Maup Caransa: Kidnapping

 In 1977, he was kidnapped on leaving the Continental Club after his customary weekly game of bridge and held for five days; he was released after a reported payment of ten million guilders in ransom.
 The kidnappers were never found.

 Caransa was the first well-known Dutch person to be held for ransom.
 During his captivity, though, Caransa continued to negotiate: his kidnappers wanted 40 million, and he offered 300,000.
 The ten million was paid with marked money; by 2009, about a half a million guilders had been recovered.
 An Italian member of the Mafia was caught after depositing 480 of the 1000-guilder notes, but he refused to talk.

 Later life and death

 In November 1977 he opened a bridge tournament, one of the first public events after his release, and joked that two minutes of applause for him at the occasion was better than two minutes of silence.
-His love of bridge only became well publicized after the kidnapping; from 1971 to 1988 he sponsored bridge tournaments that brought the world's best players to Amsterdam, and he supported a semi-professional team for three years.
+His love of bridge only became well publicized after the kidnapping; from 1971 to 1988.
+He sponsored bridge tournaments that brought the world's best players to Amsterdam, and supported a semi-professional team for three years.

 Caransa's real estate company, the Caransa Group, is run by two of his grandchildren; the year before his death he ranked 186 on the list of the 500 richest Dutch people, with an estimated 161 million euro.
 He died in Vinkeveen on 6 August 2009, and was buried in the country's oldest Jewish cemetery, Beth Haim in Ouderkerk aan de Amstel.